“The Only Thing Constant is Change."

 - JOHN SHEDD

-Midlife Transitions Therapy
+Life Transitions Therapy

-Midlife has a way of shifting the ground beneath you — sometimes gradually, sometimes all at once.
+Life has a way of shifting the ground beneath you — sometimes gradually, sometimes all at once.
 A role changes.
 A relationship evolves.
 Something you expected doesn't happen, or something you didn't expect does.
 And suddenly you're asking questions you didn't anticipate: Who am I now?
 What do I actually want?
 What comes next?

 Whatever is shifting for you, you don't have to make sense of it alone.

-Common Midlife Transitions
+Common Life Transitions

 You may be navigating: